TiCaLiBrO/Trillidium/README.md

 Using `!` as a suffix returns the factorial of that number.
 So if `g = 4`, then `g!` returns `24`.

 ## 4.6 Relative Assignment Lines
-In Trillia, for any line of code that starts with a variable, and does not assign or reassign that variable, the variable is relatively assigned.
+In Trillia, for any line of code that starts with a variable and does not assign or reassign that variable, the variable is relatively assigned.

     a + 7 * 2
 This takes `a`, adds `7` to it, then doubles it.
 That's the new value of `a`.
 If there are multiple variables on a line, such as in `a * b`, then only the left-most variable is reassigned.